 How to Space a Typeface

-Arguably the spacing of a font impacts the design of a typeface more than the design of your letters.
+The spacing of a font is just as important as the character shapes because a typeface is not just the letter shapes it is also the spacing.
 A great design can be ruined by a bad spacing, whereas an ok design can be made great by good spacing.
-Therefore, when learning to design a typeface understanding of how to space a typeface correctly is crucial.
-This article provides an introduction on how to start spacing a typeface.
+When learning to design a typeface understanding of how to space a typeface correctly is crucial, but learning how to space can be one of the most difficult parts of designing a typeface.

 Theory of spacing